JumpCrypto/podite/README.md

-# Pod
+<h1 align="center">Pod</h1>

-### Serializing and Deserializing Plain Old Data
+### Serializing and Deserializing "Plain Old Data"

-Pod allows easily describing the byte format of dataclasses with all the usual conveniences of working with native python objects.
+Pod makes interacting with on-chain programs easy - if a Pod dataclass looks exactly like it’s on-chain rust equivalent, then you know it serializes the same way too.
+No more arcane serialization libraries, no more surprises - get exactly what you expect.

 Pod was developed alongside [Solmate](https://github.com/nimily/solmate), a client code generator for Solana smart-contracts using the [Anchor Framework](https://github.com/project-serum/anchor) in rust.

+### Key Principles
+***Simple*** -
+python types visually mirror on-chain rust types

+***Pythonic*** -
+follows conventions from native `dataclass`

+***Smart Defaults*** -
+automatically detects Borsh and ZeroCopy (bytemuck) account formats during deserialization, but allows manually specifying format

+***Extensible*** -
+provide custom serialization to support non-standard account layouts or optimize in performance-critical components

 ### Quick Start
 Defining a message is as simple as: